 Very few attorneys in Canada take on legal aid.
 This is because they only make around $70/hour with the financial aid program.

 After they pay their overhead, insurance, and law society fees, they are not left with much.
-So what ends up happening is that clients can a poor experience with legal aid.
+So what ends up happening is that clients can have a poor experience with legal aid.

 The lawyers can only devote two hours of work to each client per month.